 - 1. The referee will call all penalties. - 2.
 Referees determine incidental contact that may result from normal run of play. - 3.
 All penalties will be assessed from the line of scrimmage, except as noted.
 (Spot fouls) - 4.
 Only the team captain or head coach may ask the referee questions about rule clarification and interpretations.
 Players may not question calls. - 5.
-Games may not end on a defensive penalty unless the offense declines it. - 6.
+Games or halves may not end on a defensive penalty unless the offense declines it. - 6.
 Penalties are assessed live ball then dead ball.
 Live ball penalties must be assessed before play is considered complete. - 7.
 Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal. - 8.
-In the last 2 minutes of the game offensive offdise/false start will result in a LOSS OF A DOWN.
+Spot fouls in end zone: Defensive (Ball on one-yard line, first down)/Offensive (Safety)